About Sydney Festival

 Olivia Ansell was announced as the new Festival Director for 2022 by the Sydney Festival Board of Directors in June 2020.

-Olivia, a highly accomplished arts professional with over two decades’ experience as a director, choreographer and performing artist, commenced her three-year tenure in November 2020.
-She comes to the role after two and a half years as Head of Contemporary Performance at Sydney Opera House.
+Olivia – a highly accomplished arts professional with over two decades’ experience as a director, choreographer and performing artist – commenced her three-year tenure in November 2020, coming to the role after two and a half years as Head of Contemporary Performance at Sydney Opera House.

 Voted one of Vivid Sydney’s Top 100 Creative Catalysts, Olivia possesses a vast breadth of art experience, including roles as co-Executive Producer and creative force behind the hugely-popular immersive experience Hidden Sydney; Artistic Director of Sydney Comedy Festival at Sydney Town Hall; Curator of Kings Bloody Cross for Vivid Ideas; producer of Richard Walley OAM and Nigel Jamieson’s large-scale concert spectacular, HOME for Perth International Arts Festival; Consultant Executive Producer for OzAsia Festival Adelaide; and inaugural Executive Producer of Shaun Parker & Company.
 She is also a lecturer in Movement for the Sydney Conservatorium of Music’s Con Opera School.